Vorlonhomeworld/BBCL/9 S-Expressions, The math notation of Common Lisp.md

 them and the whole office *could* possible shut down.
 I'm sure you're wondering why, if there's another department, in this case it would be AH, why couldn't *it* couldn't take the job instead?
-Think of this same office building, with the same departments, but now add to that, that these departments *only* do certain jobs for *certain* parts of the number system, *and all of the departments* only do one or two types of jobs (yes I know, it sounds like the government!).
+Think of this same office building, with the same departments, but now add to that, that these departments *only* do certain jobs for *certain* parts of the number system, *and all of the departments* only do one or two types of jobs *only* (yes I know, it sounds like the government!).
 That's *exactly* how the registers work!
 They do one or at most two types of jobs and only for a part of the binary code, either the lower half (from 0 to 7) or the higher half (8-16).

 **AX** (which is composed of **AL** and **AH**) is the **primary accumulator** (that's *really* it's name).
 It handles input and output and alot of the